lhovon/how2sde/README.md

 A similar programming language is C# by Microsoft, it's also object-oriented, statically typed, also targets a virtual machine (the .NET runtime) which also has supports other languages like F#.
 It's used a lot in Europe apparently, as well as to code in Unity and it is well loved by it's users.

 Need to know:
-- Inheritance and Composition - bread and butter of OOP
+- Inheritance and Composition - the bread and butter of OOP
+- What is Garbage Collection?
 - Dependency Injection (conceptually)

 ### Setting up a Java dev environment